 - Many parks forgo advance reservations and leave it all to chance - how old-fashioned, right?
 If you don’t show up early enough for one of the First Come, First Served campsites, be prepared with a backup plan, or two.
 We cannot overstate how important it is to arrive early.

 If you are looking for free camping areas, then this is the section to pay attention to!
 If you haven’t felt the urge to hop in your vehicle to find little-known campsites, there’s no better time.
-It can be daunting for the uninitiated, but your bravery will be rewarded when you find that perfect free camping area.
+It can be daunting for the uninitiated, but your bravery will be rewarded.

 There are tradeoffs when it comes to free camping on publicly managed lands.
 This is sometimes called primitive camping because you won’t have amenities like electricity, water hookups, trashcans, or latrines.
 You also might be out of range for cell service.
 But there will be privacy, spectacular scenery, and freedom from distraction.
 Here’s what you need to know: